Vitality CBD Presents: CBD Talk Podcast - Episode #3

 So, when you're working with the CBD, I've been talking a lot the last couple weeks about isolate CBD and full-spectrum CBD products.
 I've explained it a couple of times but I think you might do a little bit better job for those that are listening, that are really looking to dig deep into this.
 Could you kind of go into that a little bit?

 Evan: Yeah, for sure.
 So, like I was explaining before, cannabis is a huge family of plants that can express different varieties of things.
 Some express lots of THC and some don't express any THC at all.
-But in the natural state in the plant, the plant will never just make one single molecule, it's not energetically favorable to do so.
+But in the natural state in the plant, the plant will never just make one single molecule, it's not energetically favourable to do so.
 The plant makes a variety of molecules and, in doing so, the plant makes a variety of cannabinoids.

 Evan: Right on.
-So, cannabis extracts only like to hang out in things that are nonpolar.
+So, cannabis extracts only like to hang out in things that are non-polar.
 So, polar things like water, cannabis extracts won't mix into.
-So, what's commonly used to make tinctures are things like alcohol or, what's a lot more common these days, is a type of oil, coconut oil, sesame oil, olive oil.
+So, what's commonly used to make tinctures are things like alcohol or, what's a lot more common these days, is a type of oil: coconut oil, sesame oil, olive oil.
 I've seen lots of different oil blends, butter.
 I've seen tons.

 The extract needs a fat to bind to in order to be carried into your body.
 And, so, the tinctures are a great example of that.
 You eat a tincture and you swallow it.
 It goes into your stomach and your stomach acids and your enzymes start breaking down these fats and start getting to the CBD that's mixed in within and that CBD has to be carried through just like anything else that you'd eat.
 It's carried through your stomach and then the intestinal tract where it's absorbed into your bloodstream.

-When that happens, the route sends it basically through the liver, which is your body’s center to break down whatever it can.
+When that happens, the route sends it basically through the liver, which is your body’s centre to break down whatever it can.
 The liver's job is to take anything that it thinks might be unhealthy for you and break it down.
 And when cannabidiol, CBD, hits the liver, you have enzymes in your liver that notice that it's not something that's naturally occurring in your body but something exterior and so it tries to break it down.

 So, say that you eat maybe 100mg dose of tincture.
 After its digested in the body, it goes through your intestinal tract and is broken down in the stomach acid and then hits the enzymes in your liver and start to get broken down in your liver, you may only get maybe somewhere between 40 to 60 milligrams that are actually sent out from the liver and distributed to your tissues and your bloodstream.

 Harley: Gotcha.
 So, that process, it takes anywhere from four to eight hours depending on your metabolism, the temperature, a lot of things.
-So, I've been hearing a lot about the nanoencapsulated products.
-Kind of explain the difference of what a nanoencapsulated tincture is compared to just a regular tincture.
+So, I've been hearing a lot about the nano-encapsulated products.
+Kind of explain the difference of what a nano-encapsulated tincture is compared to just a regular tincture.

 Evan: Yeah, for sure.
 So, humans have been using hemp and cannabis as remedies for ailments for a long time.
 And the way that we normally administer them is called a parental administration.
-And, what that means, is your mom or your dad can give it to a sick kid, their sick child, in an easy way.
+And, what that means, is your mom or your dad can give it to a kid, their child, in an easy way.
 And, so, that's normally like eyedroppers or nasal spray or, obviously, CBD tincture, something that you can put in your mouth or hold under your tongue or, for some unfortunate children, suppositories.

-So, we tried to develop a nanoencapsulate to really try and fix some of the dosing issues that are classically found with cannabis.
+So, we tried to develop a nano-encapsulate to really try and fix some of the dosing issues that are classically found with cannabis.
 For example, normally we eat cannabis and maybe it's 45 minutes or an hour before you start to feel any effects and then, like I said before, you have enzymes in your liver that break down a good part of it before it can be distributed to your tissues, to even give you the effect that you need.

 And, so, instead of just being the oil, like the CBD tincture, the nano is an oil in water emulsion.
 And, what that really means, is there's oil droplets, very, very small oil droplets that are suspended in water, like balloons floating in air, and the little balloons inside hold all of our CBD.
 We make these little balloons so small, we're talking about nanometers in size, that's why we call it our nano formula, but a nanometer means one one billionth of a meter and our particles are coming in somewhere between maybe 53 and maybe a hundred nanometers.
 That is very, very small.